-B vitamins, B12, B6, including folate, are required to produce and regulate neurotransmitters such as dopamine, serotonin, gamma-aminobutyric acid (GABA).
+For example, B12 B6, including folate, must produce and regulate neurotransmitters such as dopamine, serotonin, and gamma-aminobutyric acid (GABA).

-B vitamins have a major role in energy levels, good digestion, cell health, good eyesight, brain function, proper nerve function.
+They play a significant role in energy levels, digestion, cell health, good eyesight, brain function, and proper nerve function.

-Omega 3 fatty acids are important because they with metabolism which means people must get them from their diet.
+Omega 3 fatty acids are essential because they with metabolism, which means people must get them from their diet.

 Certain studies prove that omega-3 fatty acids can help treat depression.

-A look at 26 studies that include 2,160 participants showed that omega-3 fatty acids are applied to positively affect the treatment of depression.
+A look at 26 studies that included 2,160 participants showed that omega-3 fatty acids are positively applied to affect the treatment of depression.

 Omega 3 fatty acids foods are fish, lentils, almonds, eggs, olives and avocadoes.

-Magnesium is one of the most important and crucial minerals that may help people suffering from depression.
+Magnesium is one of the most crucial minerals that may help people suffering from depression.

-Having a magnesium deficiency is common amongst people with depression, and scientists have shown that taking magnesium can reduce depression symptoms.
+Having a magnesium deficiency is common among people with depression, and scientists have shown that magnesium can reduce depression symptoms.

 Magnesium-rich foods are bananas, dark chocolate, peanuts, pumpkin seeds, pistachios, and cashews.